Selling Residential Property

-Anna called Clearman Lawyers to ask how much a conveyance costs.
-I said that if she gave me some information about the property, including whether it was an apartment, a house, a country pub or a commercial warehouse for example, and also told me how she was funding the deal we could then talk about costs if that suited her.
+Anna called Clearman Lawyers to ask how much a conveyancetransfer property from seller to buyer costs.
+I said that if she gave me some information about the property, including whether it was an apartment, a house, a country pub or a commercial warehouse for example, and also told me how she was fundinga bank or cash or a combination of the two the deal we could then talk about costs if that suited her.

 She said she was buying a heavily renovated house in St Lucia and wanted to be sure that all council approvals were in place.
 It was the biggest purchase of her life and she wanted to make sure she got what she thought she was paying for.
-Anna was paying about $1,400,000, half in cash from an inheritance and would find a broker for the rest of the funds.
+Anna was paying about $1,400,000, half in cash from an inheritance and had to find a finance brokerwe’re happy to share the amazing community of business professionals we know and trust for the rest of the funds.

-Because she was happy with our fee estimate, Anna emailed us the draft contract while we were talking.
-Based on her concerns for the renovations, we recommended a Due Diligence condition in addition to Building and Pest and Finance to check all council approvals / final inspection certificates were in place.
+Because she was happy with our fee estimate, Anna emailed us the draftunsigned contract while we were talkingwe reviewed it while we were talking on the phone.
+Based on her concerns for the renovationssome renovations without council approval can affect property values and ease of sale, we recommended a Due Diligence condition in addition to Building and Pest and Finance to check all council approvals / final inspection certificates were in place.
 The seller accepted Anna’s offer and we immediately carried out a search of the approvals position with Brisbane City Council.

 Later that day Anna had a chat with our recommended broker and was surprised that the interest rate available was better than she could find herself.
 The seller agreed to a $935.00 Building and Pest adjustment because there were some cracked tiles on the roof.

 Happily, the seller had done a good job on the renovations.
-All the final inspection certificates were in place and Anna knew when she came to sell one day that would be good for the property’s value.
+All the final inspection certificates were in place and Anna knew that one day, when she came to sell, that would be good for the property’s value.